 Counselors must be 19 years of age or older, have completed one or more years of college or equivalent life experience, and have a sincere desire to work with children.
 The exception to this is 18 year olds who have completed our LIT program.
 First year Counselors must commit to our full season, which runs from May 30 to August 10, 2023.
 Please only apply if you can make that commitment.

 All staff sign a camp covenant, which holds our community to high standards of behavior while employed at Green River Preserve.
 This covenant includes a commitment not to do illegal drugs, drink alcohol underage or drink on GRP property.
 These actions are grounds for immediate dismissal from your job.
 If you cannot honestly make this commitment, please do not apply.

-All Counselors must be CPR/First Aid/AED certified by the American Red Cross.
-If it’s not possible for you to acquire this certification before camp, we offer this training for $30 the day before staff training begins.
+All Counselors must be CPR/First Aid/AED certified.
+If it’s not possible for you to acquire this certification before camp, we offer this training the weekend before staff training begins.